cgidzinski/VPS-Start-Guide/README.md

 9.Connect with username and password to IP on port 21

-Domain Setup
+Domain Setup with Domain Host (Namecheap Etc.)
 --------------------------------
-1. Setup Email redirection
+1. Setup Email redirection if you want
 2. Setup DNS

 Add